Independent Custody

 | 8.1 – 10.0 | CRITICAL | Not recommended for institutional custody use. |

 LISR scores are deterministic and version-controlled.
 Lower scores indicate lower custody risk.
 Scores reflect publicly observable factors at time of review and are subject to revision following material firmware updates, security incidents, or scheduled review periods.
-Internal weights and scoring math are proprietary to the Linkmerica Research Team.
+Category weights, sub-factor definitions, and internal scoring math are proprietary to the Linkmerica Research Team and are not disclosed.

 Research

-A structured, written institutional custody risk assessment produced by the Linkmerica Research Team under the LISR framework.
+A structured, written custody risk assessment produced by the Linkmerica Research Team under the LISR framework.
 Asynchronous — no calls required.
 Delivered within 5 business days.
+Linkmerica never requests private keys, seed phrases, or wallet access.